zkamvar/poppr_frontiers/README.md

 2. move tables and figures to the bottom of the manuscript.

+3. run `make difftex`.
+This will create a diff file between the original and revision.

-3. run `make tex`.
-This will make the final latex document called poppr_frontiers_unicode.pdf
+4. run `make final_pdf` This will make the final latex document called poppr_frontiers_unicode.pdf

 # Files and Directories